 Solar street power

-Shrisha recharging his mobile phone using the sockets embedded in a solar street light.
-In case of power outages, the displaced community can meet their energy needs by benefiting from the extra energy stored and offered by the solar street lights.
+Shrisha recharging their mobile phone using the sockets embedded in a solar street light.
+In case of power outages, the displaced community can meet their energy needs by benefiting from the extra energy stored and offered by the solar street lights

 HEED data gathering